BLUEWATER HOCKEY LEAGUE

 10. FINAL STANDINGS

-At the completion of the League Schedule and/or Playoff Schedule when a round-robin series is used, in the event of a tie in total points, the final standings will be arrived at as follows:
+At the completion of the League Schedule and/or Playoff Schedule when a round-robin series is used, in the event of a tie in total points, the final standings will be arrived as per Game Regulations document.
+(Head to head; Winning percentage; Goals for and Goals against average.)
+See Library.

 11. AUTOMATIC PENALTIES (As per OMHA)